 The campaign worked brilliantly – perhaps too well.
 Bass populations rebounded dramatically, but the anti-consumption message became deeply ingrained in fishing culture.
 Today, many anglers view eating bass as taboo, despite healthy populations that could easily sustain selective harvest.

 Tournament fishing reinforced this mentality by emphasizing bass as sport fish rather than food.
 With millions of dollars in sponsorships and prizes at stake, the industry had strong incentives to preserve bass populations for competitive fishing rather than consumption.
+The concept of delayed mortality – fish that die after release due to tournament stress – has also shaped how we think about bass management.

 Common Myths About Eating Bass